henry-doan/Coding-docs/README.md

 }
 ```

-**Absolute** units of measures are a set size for elements.
+**Absolute** units of measurement are a set size for elements.
 Most of the measurements are based off of the inch measurement.

 ```CSS
 h1 {